the Delaware Maryland and Virginia Railroad shipped seafood from Chincoteague to New York City

 Source: US Geological Survey (USGS), Girdletree, MD 1:24,000 topographic quadrangle (1953)

-Sportsmen used the train to come to Assateague Island for waterfowl hunting, and local residents built hunting camps and served as guides.
+In addition to hauling agricultural products and seafood, the Philadelphia, Wilmington and Baltimore Railroad carried passengers to Franklin City.
+Sportsmen used the train to get to Assateague Island for waterfowl hunting, where local residents built hunting camps and served as guides.

-However, the oyster business declined and the 1922 causeway to Chincoteague bypassed Franklin.
+However, the oyster business declined.
+In 1922, the causeway to Chincoteague bypassed Franklin.
 As roads improved, it became easier to drive to Assateague and Chincoteague for recreation and to ship freight by truck.
-The board of the Pennsylvania Railroad authorized abandoning the track between Snow Hill and Franklin City in 1955 and 1956, and service ceased in 1957.
+The Pennsylvania Railroad proposed abandoning the track between Snow Hill and Franklin City in 1955, and service ceased in 1957.

-The 1962 Ash Wednesday storm left Franklin as a ghost town; no new houses were built there until 2008.
-By 2020, the original train depot had been undermined by shoreline erosion and was a hazard that required its removal.2
+The 1962 Ash Wednesday storm left Franklin as a ghost town.
+Franklin did not benefit from the demand in the 1960's for recreational housing on the waterfront; no new houses were built there until 2008.
+By 2020, the train depot had been undermined by shoreline erosion and was a hazard that required its removal.4

 parcels subdivided at Franklin City reveal dreams of future development